isabelacifuentes/NBA-Homecourt-Advantage-Analysis-/README.md

 Our goal is to measure how factors like **fan presence, travel schedules, and game location** influence team performance.

 ## 📊 Features
-- Data collection from official NBA stats APIs and Kaggle datasets
+- Data collection from official NBA stats, ESPN, APIs and Kaggle datasets
 - Cleaning, preprocessing, and integration of multi-season data
 - Statistical models (regression & hypothesis testing) to evaluate win probability
 - Machine learning models to identify patterns in performance differences